yellowdog/python-examples/README.md

 ## yd-terminate

 The `yd-terminate` command immediately terminates Compute Requirements that match the `namespace` and `tag` found in the configuration file.
 Any executing Tasks will be terminated immediately, and the Worker Pool will be shut down.

+## yd-list

+The `yd-list` command can be used to list various YellowDog items, using the `namespace` and `tag` properties to target the scope of what to list:

+- Compute Requirements
+- Worker Pools
+- Objects in the Object Store
+- Work Requirements
+- Task Groups
+- Tasks

+Please use `yd-list --help` to inspect the various options.